Esri/idp/README.md

 # IDP

-## Purpose: This repository includes configuration details for a variety of SAML-compliant Identity Providers in conjunction with an ArcGIS implementation.
+## Purpose: Instructions for configuring SAML-compliant Identity Providers in conjunction with an ArcGIS implementation.

 ## Instructions